mrme77/Post-Generator/readme.md

 ## 🔒 Security Notes

-- The app never stores your PDFs or generated text beyond session memory.
+- The app never stores the PDFs uploaded beyond session memory.
 - OpenRouter keys and GCP credentials are stored in `.env` (local) or Hugging Face Secrets (hosted).
 - GCS logs are append-only and used solely for usage analytics.